algolia/algoliasearch-client-ruby/README.md

                              "objectID" => "myID"})
 ```

+Note: Here we are incrementing the value by `42`.
+To increment just by one, put
+`value:1`.

 Example to decrement a numeric value:

 ```ruby
 index.partial_update_object({"price" => {"value" => 42, "_operation" => "Decrement"},
                              "objectID" => "myID"})
 ```

+Note: Here we are decrementing the value by `42`.
+To decrement just by one, put
+`value:1`.

 Search
 -------------